Implementation of Fold and Scan

 The scan ` has the ordinary implementation using power-of-two shifts, covered in Hacker's Delight section 5-2, "Parity".
 Broadcast the carry to the entire word with a signed shift and xor into the next word after scanning it.

 If available, carry-less multiply (clmul) can also be used to scan a word, by multiplying by the all-1s word, a trick explained here.
 The 128-bit result has an inclusive scan in the low 64 bits and a reverse exclusive scan in the high 64 bits (the top bit is always 0).
 This is useful because xor-ing high with low gives a word of all carry bits.
 And the clmul method also works for high-rank ` if the row length l is a divisor of 64, by choosing a mask where every l-th bit is set.
-Then the high-low trick is much more important because shifting doesn't gives a valid carry!
+Then the high-low trick is much more important because shifting doesn't give a valid carry!
 For strides of 8 or more, this method might not be faster than AVX2 using element-level operations, but hey, it's free.

 In AVX-512, there's a clmul instruction on four 64-bit words, albeit in an inconvenient configuration.
 There's also the GFNI instruction gf2p8affineqb, which can be used for an inclusive or exclusive xor-scan on groups of 8 bits (or 4, or 2).
 There's a way to combine this with a single 64-bit clmul to do a full 512-bit scan, although it's not all that much faster than doing single clmul instructions.